 May 5, 2025

 Watching Simon from Unique Property Company host a virtual tour of a breathtaking factory-conversion apartment on his YouTube channel truly sparked my imagination.
 I began envisioning Mark and me back in London—a city I left over two decades ago.
 Would I ever return?
 I can’t say for sure.
-Maybe one day, Mark and I could find our way back—perhaps even on a cruise ship, something I’ve never experienced before.
+Maybe one day, Mark and I could find our way back—perhaps on a cruise ship, something I’ve never experienced before.
 For now, it’s just a dream, but who knows?
 Only time will reveal if it becomes reality.

 In the meantime, I’ll continue developing my Wendy’s Global English project.
 There’s still a wealth of opportunities to explore and refine to ensure its success and viability.